cdf1982/cdf1982.github.io/glancecam/faqs.md

 #### How much does GlanceCam costs?
 Are there recurring costs?
 > **GlanceCam is available in the Mac App Store for $ 3.99 US as a single, non-recurring purchase**: you buy it once and will be able to keep using it forever on all your personal computers logged into the same Apple ID.<br>
-> An advanced version of the app, called **GlanceCam Pro, can be unlocked from within GlanceCam if needed**, and that version has additional features and costs described [here](#glancecampro).
+> An advanced version of the app, called **GlanceCam Pro, can be unlocked from within GlanceCam if needed**, and that version has additional features and costs described [here](#glancecampro).<br>
+> GlanceCam for Mac and the GlanceCam Pro upgrade are _native and exclusive for macOS_: possible future versions of the app developed from the ground up for different platforms (iOS, iPadOS, etc.) will require separate purchases / subscriptions that are not included with the Mac version.
 <a name="glancecampro"></a>

 ---

 #### What is GlanceCam Pro?
 How much does it cost?
-> **GlanceCam Pro is available for Users with advanced requirements and who want to provide ongoing support for future development**.<br>
+> **GlanceCam Pro is available for macOS Users with advanced requirements and who want to provide ongoing support for future development**.<br>
 > In addition to everything included in the standard version, GlanceCam Pro offers:
 > - **Multi-windows** open as many cameras as you need in independent windows you can resize and arrange around your screen, having them restored whenever you re-launch the app;
 > - **GlanceGrids**: presets of multiple cameras displayed in a single window with a flexible layout that automatically adjusts from a grid _(2x2, 3x3, etc.)_ to a single row _(i.e. 8x1)_ or column _(1x8)_ based on the window's resizing; GlanceGrids are part of GlanceCam Pro;